eneoli/alice/README.md

 # Tests

-Alice has a series of autmatic tests.
+Alice has a series of automatic tests.
 To run them, make sure you are in the project root directory and run:

 `cargo test`